 Whether it’s the car mechanic or the doctor, it starts with one question that leads to another question and another question and another question.
 When you ask enough questions, you get the answers you need.

-Think solutions.
-Not problems.
+Think business solutions.
+Not business problems.

 As you go about your business day, be wondrous.
 Be curious.